 We are a family run organization focused on providing enthusiastic and professional mentors to help your child and family succeed.
 Our Mentors provide behavioral health services for AHCCCS eligible children from birth to seventeen throughout our six locations in Arizona.
-Our Benson facility offers 24/7-over-night respite care.
 We offer individual and group settings to meet the unique needs of the children.

 Common Issues Addressed Include:

 - Family issues

 At CCSN, our staff understands firsthand the challenges families who have children with special needs face every day.
 We understand that having the right support system in place makes a difference in both the child and family’s life.
 Our programs are designed to meet the unique needs of a child.
 Our services CCSN utilizes EBP (Evidence Based Practices) curriculums to implement various skill building programs.

 Our goal is to provide members with a quality respite program, family support services, after school programs, weekend therapeutic events, as well as improved behaviors and fewer inpatient days.

 Mentors across all our sites have been trained and certified in the Evidence Based Program, Nurturing Parenting®.
 These programs feature activities to foster positive parenting skills with nurturing behaviors, promote healthy physical and emotional development, and teach appropriate role and developmental expectations.
 We are currently implementing this curriculum in all our facilities.

 - CCSN assessors can perform a face to face/in person assessment on your child to gather information resulting in a written summary report with recommendations for a service plan.
 This may also include review and modifications of a service plan and assessment previously performed by an outside agency.